 University of Southern California.

-Download the Early Childhood Ed.
-PDF art:
+Download this Early Childhood Education PDF art:

 Speaking the language of dollars and cents can offer important data, and it’s something taxpayers should know in order to make an informed choice.
 On the other hand, everything in me tells me that the way we treat children, particularly children in impoverished families, should have less to do to do with return on investment, and far more about compassion, dignity, and equity.
 At the end of the day, we cannot put a price on the value of compassionate care at any phase of life.